 Ravello

-Explore the little town square before heading to the villas.
+Take some time to explore the little town square and the Duomo di Ravello before heading to the villas.

-At each villa, you’ll pay a small entrance fee to admire the impossibly perfect gardens, striking architecture, and wondrous vistas of Amalfi’s rugged hills and deep blue seas.
+At each villa, you’ll pay a small entrance fee to admire the impossibly perfect gardens, striking architecture, and wondrous vistas of Amalfi’s rugged hills and sparkling blue seas.

 Villa Rufolo